dan-mutua/Sales_Team_AI_Agency_Solutions/readme.md

-Here's a brief Markdown description to indicate that this project is still in development:

 # Sales Team AI Agency Solutions (Under Development) 🚧

 This project is currently in active development.
 We're building a modern AI-powered sales agency management system using Go and GraphQL.